ydahal1/ydahal1/jokes.md

-I’ll tell you something about German sausages, they’re the wurst
+What did the fish say when it swam into a wall?
+Damn!

 [
-Fri Mar 28 00:26:06 UTC 2025
+Sat Mar 29 00:25:49 UTC 2025
  ]